LibRapid/LibRapidRust/FORMATRULES.md

 §1 Curly braces
 ------
 A opening curly brace `{` MUST be placed on the same line as its statement with a leading space, except
-* the statement inside the curly braces is only one line, in which case the statement and the curly braces `{` and `}` MAY all be placed on the same line with one space before and after the statement.
+* the statement inside the curly braces is only one line, in which case the statement in the curly braces and the curly braces `{` and `}` MAY all be placed on the next line after the clause  with one space before and after the statement.

 A closing curly brace `}` MUST be placed on a following line on the same column as the beginning of the beforegoing statement, except the rule for `{` is applied.